qufei1993/Nodejs-Interview-Questions/README.md

 * 「Question3」Explain event loop architecture of JavaScript.
 * 「Question4」Explain event loop architecture of NodeJS.
 * 「Question5」What is Event Loop and Event Emitter ?
+* 「Question6」What is “callback hell” and how can it be avoided?

 [View more](/en/event-async.md)